vezzolter/DSA/DataStructures/Array/Array.md

 # &#128161; Overview
-**Array** is a data structure/container, that stores a collection of elements of same memory size in contiguous memory locations, allowing for efficient and direct access to them through indexing.
+**Array** is a data structure that stores a collection of elements of same memory size in contiguous memory locations, allowing for efficient and direct access to them through indexing.
 The name comes from the concept of an «array» as a systematic arrangement of similar objects in rows and columns.
 Knowledge and understanding of it lay a solid foundation in designing data structures and optimizing their application.
 <p align="center"><img src="./Images/Array.png"/></p>